12101111/overlay/README.md

 This is my overlay.
 The patches and changes in it only apply to me, so it is not recommended to use it directly.

+Please follow the [official instruction](https://wiki.gentoo.org/wiki/Ebuild_repository#Masking_installed_but_unsafe_ebuild_repositories) to add this overlay, and mask/unmask ebuild you don't want/want, otherwise your system may broke after installing some ebuild only for musl.

 ## Packages

 - [app-doc/zeal](https://github.com/zealdocs/zeal): live ebuild.